 Sensitivity assessment.
 Overburden by 5 cm of fine material (see benchmark) in a single incident is unlikely to result in significant mortality in blue mussel beds before sediments are removed by current and wave action.
 However, the inability of Mytilus edulis to emerge from sediment deeper than 2 cm (Last et al., 2011, Essink, 1999, Daly & Matthieson, 1977) and the increased mussel mortality with depth and reduced particle size observed by Last et al. (2011) suggest that there may be some mortality and resistance is assessed as 'Medium'.
 Survival will be higher in winter months when temperatures are lower and physiological demands are decreased.
 However, mortality will depend on the duration of smothering.
 Mortality is likely to be more significant in wave sheltered areas, devoid of tidal streams, where the smothering sediment remains for prolonged periods.
-Mortality will be more limited, and possibly avoided, where the smothering sediment is removed due to wave action or tidal streams, depending on how long the sediment remains over the individual mussels.
+Mortality will be more limited, and possibly avoided, where the smothering sediment remains for remains over the individual mussels.
 Resilience is assessed as 'Medium' and sensitivity is, therefore 'Medium'.

-Smothering and siltation Low rate changes (heavy) Q: Hig
+Smothering and siltation Low rate changes (heavy)